Mathématique: Chapter 26

 “What are you doing?”
 Young asked.

-“I plan to make an inadvisably elaborate dinner,” Rush said.
-“I need to prepare myself.”
+“I’m about to make an inadvisably elaborate dinner,” Rush explained.
+“I need t’prepare.”

 “She does not.
-She passed her driver’s test this morning.”
+She passed her driving practical this morning.”

-Young looked at Rush skeptically.
-“What are you going to make?”
+“Nice.”
+Young looked up at Rush.
+“What are you gonna make?”

-Young stared at him.
-“Paella and baked Alaska?
-Hotshot, you realize you just took a pretty substantial dose of—“ Young grabbed the bottle of stuff that Brightman had given him.
-“Yeah, so, speaking from experience, this is definitely a muscle relaxant.”
+Young snorted.
+“Paella and Baked Alaska?
+Hotshot, you realize you just dosed yourself with—” he grabbed the bottle of pills Brightman had given Rush.
+“Yeah, so, speaking from experience, this is a muscle relaxant.”

 “I’m unconcerned.”